UPPMAX/uppmax4DL/docs/conda.md

 -   pytorch

 You reach them all by loading the conda module.
 You don't have to state the specific channel when using UPPMAX.
-Otherwise you do with `conda -c <channel> ...`
+Also, you are offline on Bianca which means that the default is `--offline`, which you can specify if you want to simulate the experience on Rackham.

 </div>